cmm2209/personal-website/content/authors/admin/_index.md

     awarder: ''
     icon: ''
     summary: |
-      Centre for the History of Music Theory and Literature, Indiana University ∙ 2017 – 2019
+      Centre for the History of Music Theory and Literature ∙ 2017 – 2019
   - title: Co-organizer
     url: ''
     date: '2018-11-09'